Paris Medici Fountain in Jardin du Luxembourg

 Rather than destroying the Medici Fountain completely, it was decided that it should be moved, and from the years of approximately 1858 through to 1864 the architect Alphonse de Gisors moved the fountain about 30 metres within the Jardin du Luxembourg, and changed its appearance.

-However, where it was moved to, meant there was no wall, and so there was actually no back to this ornate monumental fountain, and it was Gabriel Davioud who decided to save another fountain in Paris from destruction, called the Fontaine de Leda, which had the same problem.
+However, where it was moved to, meant there was no wall, and so there was actually no back to this ornate monumental water fountain, and it was Gabriel Davioud who decided to save another Paris water fountain from destruction, called the Fontaine de Leda, which had the same problem.

-Therefore, the Fontaine de Leda was moved to the Luxembourg Gardens and positioned behind the Fontaine Medicis, which is where it remains today.
+Therefore, the Fontaine de Leda was moved to the Jardin du Luxembourg Gardens and positioned behind the Medici Fountain, which is where it remains today.

 Now some of the other changes made to the Medici Fountain included two new statues to replace the originals on the top, and these were designed as allegories representing the River Rhone, which was the work of artist Francisque Duret, and the River Seine, which was the work of the artist Claude Ramey.